Mo-Khalifa96/Data-Analysis-and-Machine-Learning-for-Predictive-Pricing/README.md

 dataset is filtered, statistically analyzed, and only the most relevant attributes are selected to train the model.
 To obtain the best performing model, the one most capable of generating reliable predictions, different models are developed, fine-tuned, and evaluated through in-sample and out-of-sample evaluations, and their performances compared.
 The final end is to find the model that simultaneously performs best on the data by which it was trained (in-sample) and in the real world with novel or previously unseen data (out-of-sample).
-As such, the model undergoes a processes of parameter fine-tuning to reduce its estimated generalization error and thereby improve its overall performance in the real world.
+As such, the model undergoes a process of parameter fine-tuning to reduce its estimated generalization error and thereby improve its overall performance in the real world.
 The model selected is then used to generate price predictions both from a data sample and from user input.** <br>